kgoyal98/Chess-Classic/README.md

 # Chess-Classic

-This is a both single player and double player chess game.
+This is a single player and double player chess game.<br />
-To play the game, run run.rkt.
+To play the game, run run.rkt.<br />
+For more information please refer to Project Report.